Planar Black Holes in Holographic Axion Gravity: Islands, Page Times, and Scrambling Times: Entanglement entropy

 As a consequence, the radiation entropy of the radiation increases linearly with time at early time, during which no island is formed.
 Around the Page time, the island can be formed near the horizon of the black hole and the entropy takes a nearly constant value which is twice the thermal entropy of the black plane.\\\\

 We now discuss the scrambling times of the planar black holes in the massive gravity models of the present study.
-The scrambling time, $t_{\rm scr}$, is defined to be the minimum time we can recover the information bits, after sending them inside the black hole, in the form of the Hawking radiation.
-Moreover, the information reaches the island surface at the scrambling time.
-If the observer sends the information from the cutoff surface $r = b$ to the black hole, then the time of arrival at the island surface $r = a$ is $t_{\rm scr}=r^{*}(b)-r^{*}(a)$.
-To find this time, we begin with Eq. \eqref{asol}.
-Thus we have,
+As mentioned before, in our asymptotically AdS black hole cases, we couple a flat bath at the boundary of the spacetime.
+Therefore, the scrambling time, $t_{\rm scr}$, is defined to be the minimum time we can recover the information bits, after sending them from the boundary (or the flat bath) to inside the black hole, in the form of the Hawking radiation.
+If the observer sends the information from the boundary at $r=b$ to the black hole, then the time of arrival at the island surface $r=a$ is $t_{\rm scr}=r^{*}(b)-r^{*}(a)$.
+To find this time, we first need to obtain the tortoise coordinate $r^{*}(b)$ from Eq. \eqref{asol} by redefining $\epsilon=a-r_{+}$.
+Thus,

 The above expression together with Eq. \eqref{af2function}, one finds the scrambling time to be,